The-Alphabet-Cartel/ash-nlp/docs/implementation_guide_v3_1.md

   - This document, `ash/ash-nlp/docs/implementation_guide_v3_1.md`, shall be kept up to date at each step of the migration
   - It shall document:
     - Our core design standards and philosophies
-    - Problems encountered
-      - Fixes implmented for them
     - What we've accomplished thus far in the migration
     - What we have left to accomplish
+    - Problems encountered
+      - Fixes implemented for them
-    - Any miscellaneous information that may be needed by Claude to assist in this migration
+    - Any miscellaneous information that may be needed to assist in this migration

 These principles guide all development decisions and ensure consistency across the entire Ash ecosystem.
 When in doubt, refer back to these philosophies to determine the correct approach.